chhylp123/hifiasm/README.md

 |<sub>[Butterfly]<sub>|<sub>358Mb<sub>|<sub>x35<sub>|<sub>-k 40 -t 42 -r 2 -z 20<sub>|<sub>17.1h<sub>|<sub>36m<sub>|<sub>16G<sub>|<sub>7.5Mb/NA<sup>[3]</sup><sub>|

 <sub>[1] unitig N50 is the N50 of assembly graph with haplotype information (i.e., bubbles), while the contig N50 is the N50 of haplotype collapsed assembly (i.e., without bubbles).
-[2] CHM13 is a homozygous sample, so unitig N50 makes no sense.
+[2] CHM13 is a homozygous sample, so that unitig N50 makes no sense.
-[3] Butterfly has high heterozygous rate, so most chromosomes have been fully separated into two haplotypes.
+[3] Butterfly has high heterozygous rate, so that most chromosomes have been fully separated into two haplotypes.
 In this case, contig N50 makes no sense.<sub>

 ## Usage
 For Hifi reads assembly, a typical command line looks like: